 How to Visualize

 Many people say, “Well, I can’t visualize.
 So how can I use these methods?”
 Actually, if we take a moment to investigate, we find that we all do have powers of imagination.
 For instance, try to remember what your mother or your best friend, it doesn’t matter who, looks like.
 Please do that for a moment.
-We all are capable of remembering what our most closely loved ones look like.
-So, we are able to visualize.
+Almost all of us are capable of remembering what our most closely loved ones look like.
+So, almost all of us are able to visualize.

 Another use of imagination in sutra is imagining a Buddha in front of us as an object of focus to gain perfect concentration.
 The sutra path is divided into the Hinayana and Mahayana, the “modest vehicle of mind” and the “vast vehicle of mind.”
 In the Hinayana schools, the usual way to develop absorbed concentration is to focus on the breath, which uses sense consciousness.
 We focus on the physical sensation of the breath going in and out of the nose.
 Mahayana, however, points out that we have to consider what are we using the concentration for.
 We’re using it to be able to focus on reality with concentration and to stay focused on feelings of love and compassion.
 Therefore, what we want to be able to do is to concentrate with our mental consciousness, not with our sense consciousness.
 And so, in Mahayana, the preferred way of developing concentration is on an imagined Buddha.